slupjs/slup/packages/Buttons/README.md

 <Fab ripple={false}>+</Fab>
 ```

-#### Property: 'secondary' [ContainedButton, OutlinedButton, Fab, IconButton]
+#### Property: 'secondary' [ContainedButton, OutlinedButton, Fab, IconButton, ExtendedFab]
-It will set the background to the 'secondary' color of the theme for the `ContainedButton` and the `Fab`.
+This property will set the background to the 'secondary' color of the theme for the `ContainedButton`, the `Fab` and the `ExtendedFab`.
 <br />
-It will only change the color for the `OutlinedButton` and the `IconButton`.
+This property will only change the color for the `OutlinedButton` and the `IconButton`.
 ```js
 <ContainedButton secondary>Button</ContainedButton>
 <OutlinedButton secondary>Button</OutlinedButton>